 Also, the more complex a life insurance product gets, the more it costs.
 So most of us need some help when it comes to choosing the right life insurance policy that fits our needs and doesn’t cost an arm and a leg.

 What’s wrong with that?
 Well, investing inside of an insurance policy is one of the most costly ways to invest.
-There are also more commissions and potential surrender charges hidden in these policies.
-And the costs associated with investing are one of the main predictors of how much money you’ll have when you eventually retire.
+There are more commissions and potential surrender charges hidden in these policies.
+Overall, these costs associated with investing are one of the main predictors of how much money you’ll have when you eventually retire.

-Life insurance policies that combine investment products and insurance cost you a whole lot more, too.
 Not only will it cost you more LATER when you retire, but life insurance policies that combine investment products and insurance cost you a whole lot more NOW as well.
-And consumers are more likely to dump their policy altogether because of burdensome monthly premium costs.
-No coverage = no bueno.
+They handicap your ability to build wealth while young, and many folks end up ditching their policies only a few years after signing up.

 So how Much Term Life Insurance do I Need?

 A smart rule of thumb is to get a term life insurance policy equivalent to roughly ten times your annual income.
 That number can be misleading though.
-The more passive income covers your monthly spending obligations or the further along you are in your financial independence journey, the less coverage you’ll actually need.
+The more personal wealth you have built and the further along you are in your financial independence journey, the less coverage you’ll actually need.

 That’s called being self-insured.
 So while that 10x income number can be a helpful guide, you might find that you don’t need quite that much coverage based on your family’s specific circumstances.